mastodon/documentation/content/en/admin/config.md

 #### `ES_USER`

-Used for optionally authenticating with ElasticSearch
+Used for optionally authenticating with Elasticsearch

 #### `ES_PASS`

-Used for optionally authenticating with ElasticSearch
+Used for optionally authenticating with Elasticsearch

 #### `ES_PREFIX`